divandenyss/ba5ic_w1ndow5_3num/README.md

 # w1ndow5_3num
-This repo contains multiple commands that will aid in enumerating Windows OS.
+This repo contains multiple commands that will aid in enumerating Windows OS.  *For educational purposes only and should be used ethically.

 # System Enumeration